Diabetes

 • fatigue or reduced exercise tolerance

-• slow healing or recurrent foot problems
+• slow healing or repeated foot problems

-• numbness, tingling, or burning pain in the feet
+• numbness, tingling or burning pain in the feet

-• balance changes or reduced confidence with walking
+• balance changes or reduced walking confidence

 • difficulty starting or maintaining regular exercise